Killed U.S. Troops, Names & Dates

 Compare related Campaign & Expeditionary OPS

 USContraWar research establishes the January 22, 1985 plane crash killed all 21 U.S. troops on board.
-Only 13 are reported on the Defense Casualty Analysis System’s website.
+Only 13 are reported in the Defense Casualty Analysis System’s website.
 These figures should be changed to reflect the actual numbers in honor of the families and the killed.

 Here are the names of all 21: